fenago/puppet-course/advanced/md/Lab_2.md

 #### Combining expressions

-You can put together the kind of simple expressions[]{#id325458748 .indexterm} described previously into more complex logical expressions, using `and`, `or`, and `not`:
+You can put together the kind of simple expressions described previously into more complex logical expressions, using `and`, `or`, and `not`:

 ```